hikestack/hike/packages/lock/README.md

 # HikeStack

-[HikeStack](https://github.com/hikestack/official) is a high-performance and scalable TypeScript tool set
+[HikeStack](https://github.com/hikestack/official) is a simple and scalable TypeScript tool set